saatwikchatkara/Project-2-Quantum-for-Portfolio-Optimization/README.md

 * **Asset Universe:**
     ```python
-    vanguard_tickers = ["VOO", "VTI", "BND", "VXUS", "VGT"]
+    asset_tickers
     ```
-    This list can be modified to include any other stock or ETF tickers supported by `yfinance`.
-Ensure that the chosen assets have sufficient historical data for the specified `start_date` and `end_date`.
+    This list can be modified to include any other stock or ETF tickers supported by `Vanguard`.

-* **Historical Data Range:**
-    ```python
-    start_date = "2018-01-01"
-    end_date = "2023-12-31"
-    ```
-    Adjust these dates to analyze different market periods or to leverage a longer/shorter data history.
-Be mindful that very long periods might introduce issues of non-stationarity in asset returns, while very short periods might not provide enough data for robust statistical analysis.

 * **Factor Model Parameters:**
     ```python
-    num_factors = 2 # For 5 assets, 2-3 factors is a reasonable starting point.
+    num_factors = 1 # For 5 assets, 2-3 factors is a reasonable starting point.
     ```
     This integer determines the number of principal components to extract in the PCA step.
 The choice of `num_factors` is a trade-off: too few might not capture enough systematic risk, while too many can reintroduce noise or overfit to historical patterns.
 A good starting point is often to select enough factors to explain 80-90% of the total variance in returns, as indicated by `pca.explained_variance_ratio_.sum()`.